John Rawls: Later developments in liberalism

 Amartya Sen critiques and attempts to revitalize A Theory of Justice in The Idea of Justice (2009).
 He praises Rawls for revitalizing interest in the topic of justice and defends his focus on fairness, but also argues that a focus on abstract, ideal scenarios detracts from finding practical solutions to injustice, as well as arguing for alternatives to Rawls's thought experiments and focus on institutions.
 In his book Free and Equal (2023), the economist and philosopher Daniel Chandler argued that Rawls had been "overlooked within mainstream political debate" despite his profound influence in academia, which he attributed to Rawls's reclusive personality, the abstract nature of his work and the rise of neoliberalism in the 1980s.
 Chandler argued that Rawls's foremost achievement was creating a theory that could support both freedom and equality, respectively the core tenets of classical liberalism and socialism, and that his ideas remain relevant today.

+Personal life

+Marriage and family

+Rawls married Margaret Warfield "Mard" Fox in 1949, and had four children.
+She was a major collaborator who proofread, edited, and helped index his massive manuscripts.

+Religious views

+Raised a devout Episcopalian, at Princeton University while working toward a undergraduate he even considered attending a seminary to study for the Episcopal priesthood, but decided to enlist into the army during World War II.
+His military service would eventually motivate him to abandon his faith.
+In his personal 1997 essay, On My Religion, he explained that after the Holocaust and his experiences in World War II, he found it impossible to believe in a traditional, personal God who actively directs human history or answers prayers.